 While no one likes to consider their mortality, advanced planning with a Metro Detroit estate and wills attorney will help your family during a difficult time.
 Estate planning lets you protect your loved ones, control the distribution of your assets, and direct your end of life care.
-At Sumner & Associates, we empower our clients through comprehensive estate planning services.
+At Sumner & Associates, P.C., we empower our clients through comprehensive estate planning services.
 We also help their families administer their wills and trusts.

-Who Needs an Estate and Wills Attorney?
+Who Needs an Estate Planning Attorney?

 Many people mistakenly believe that only the very wealthy need an estate attorney.
 However, almost everyone in Metro Detroit could benefit from a well-prepared estate plan and properly drafted will.
 When you die, most estates must go through probate – the legal process of identifying your property, debts, tax obligations, and distributing your assets to your heirs.